DarickMcBride/personal-website/README.md

 I take code quality seriously, and that’s why I’ve implemented TypeScript in my development process.
 TypeScript is a statically typed superset of JavaScript, which helps catch errors during development and enhances code maintainability and scalability.
 It ensures that my codebase remains clean, readable, and reliable.

-## Netlify

-Hosting and deployment are essential aspects of any web project.
-I’ve opted for Netlify, a reliable and easy-to-use platform that simplifies the deployment process.
-With features like continuous integration and automated deployments, I can maintain my website with ease, ensuring it’s always up-to-date and running smoothly.

 ## GitHub Copilot